Air Corporate

 Significant Controllers Register (SCR) Identifies ultimate beneficial owners (mandatory since 2018)

-Board resolution Authorises the account opening and names authorised signatories
+Board resolution Authorises account opening and names signatories

 NAR1 (Annual Return) Required if the company is more than 12 months old